 Assign users and groups to the application

 In order for your users to access your published application, you need to assign them either individually or in groups.
 (Remember to assign yourself access, too.)
-This requires that each user have a license for Azure Basic or higher.
+Each user you assign needs a license for Azure Basic or higher.
 You can assign licenses individually or to groups.
-See Assigning users to an application for more details.
+For more information, see Assigning users to an application.

-For apps that require preauthentication, this grants permissions to use the app.
-For apps that don't require preauthentication, users can still be assigned to the app so that it appears in their application list, such as MyApps.
+For apps that require preauthentication, assigning a user grants permission to use the application.
+For apps that don't require preauthentication, assigning a user means that the user can access the application through the access panel.

 After finishing the Add App wizard, you see the Quick Start page for your application.
 To manage who has access to the app, select Users and groups.